drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   views DESC;
 ```

 6. As before, when the query completes, examine its execution details.
-Notice, the number if bytes shuffled is significantly lower.
+Notice the number of bytes shuffled is significantly lower.
 Less bytes shuffled means faster execution time.

 ![Bytes Shuffled Clustered](img/bytes-shuffled-clustered.png)

 ## Task 3.
 Query nested and repeated Fields

 1. Run the following query. <div>__Note:__ There is a one-to-many relationship between the events table and the sales table.
-When you run this query, you see a lot of repetition on the one-side of the relationships.
+When you run this query, you see a lot of repetition on the one side of the relationships.
 For every sale, the event is repeated. </div>

 ```
 SELECT